snowplow/snowplow-s3-loader/README.md

 ## Overview

-The Snowplow S3 Loader consumes records from an [Amazon Kinesis][kinesis] stream and writes them to S3.
+Snowplow S3 Loader consumes records from an [Amazon Kinesis][kinesis] stream and writes them to S3.

-There are 2 file formats supported:
- * LZO
- * GZip

-### LZO

-The records are treated as raw byte arrays.
-[Elephant Bird's][elephant-bird] `BinaryBlockWriter` class is used to serialize them as a [Protocol Buffers][protobufs] array (so it is clear where one record ends and the next begins) before compressing them.

-The compression process generates both compressed .lzo files and small .lzo.index files ([splittable LZO][hadoop-lzo]).
-Each index file contain the byte offsets of the LZO blocks in the corresponding compressed file, meaning that the blocks can be processed in parallel.

-### GZip
+Files are compressed with `gzip`.

-The records are treated as byte arrays containing UTF-8 encoded strings (whether CSV, JSON or TSV).
+Records are treated as byte arrays containing UTF-8 encoded strings.
 New lines are used to separate records written to a file.
-This format can be used with the Snowplow Kinesis Enriched stream, among other streams.

 ## Find out more